cagau/nlfem/README.md

 Cython assumes that there have been no changes.

 ## Step by Step Guide
 To prepare the basic requirements do.

-`sudo apt-get install gcc g++ libarmadillo-dev liblapack-dev python3-venv`
+`sudo apt-get install git gcc g++ libarmadillo-dev liblapack-dev python3-venv`

 `mkdir nlfemvenv`